Daniel-Henry Kahnweiler: The inter-war years and “Les dimanches de Boulogne”

 After the war, and despite the hostility of his family, he officially married Lucie Godon in Bern on July 2, 1919.
 Kahnweilers returned to Paris in February 1920.

 His assets and his gallery being in sequestration, he joined forces with his close friend and business partner André Cahen, who was also known as André Simon, and on September 1, 1920, opened “Galerie Simon” under the latter's name, at no.29 bis, rue d'Astorg.
 The gallery remained open until 1941 when Kahnweiler’s stepdaughter Louise Leiris (née Godon) purchased it in an effort to save it from liquidation as a Jewish firm, renaming it into “Galerie Louise Leiris”.

 In March 1921, the Kahnweilers moved to Boulogne-sur-Seine at 12 rue de la Mairie (now rue de l'Ancienne-Mairie) where he hosted a social gathering, the "Sundays of Boulogne", frequented by the art critic Maurice Raynal, theater painter André Masson, painter Suzanne Roger and her husband André Beaudin, the sculptor Jacques Lipchitz, the composer Erik Satie, the playwright Armand Salacrou, the writers and poets Antonin Artaud, Charles-Albert Cingria, Georges Limbour, architect Le Corbusier, the filmmaker Roland Tual, dadaists Tristan Tzara and Robert Desnos.
 In 1922, Max Jacob introduced him to André Malraux, and Kahnweiler hired Malraux as an editor at the “Galerie Simon”.
 In April, the painter Juan Gris and his wife Josette moved to live at Boulogne-sur-Seine and joined the "Sundays".

 Kahnweiler published young authors: André Malraux, illustrated by Fernand Léger; Raymond Radiguet, illustrated by Henri Laurens then Juan Gris; Antonin Artaud, illustrated by Élie Lascaux; Armand Salacrou and Tristan Tzara, illustrated by Juan Gris; Georges Limbour, Michel Leiris, Robert Desnos and Georges Bataille, illustrated by André Masson.

 In 1925, writer, poet and critic Michel Leiris became a member of the family by marrying Louise, the natural daughter of Lucie Kahnweiler, who was Daniel-Henry's secretary.
 The young couple was accommodated in a room in Kahnweiler’s house.

-As the years passed, “Les dimanches de Boulogne” were accomodating fewer guests, and on the death of Juan Gris, on May 11, 1927, the "Sundays" ended definitively.
+As the years passed, “Les dimanches de Boulogne” were accommodating fewer guests, and on the death of Juan Gris, on May 11, 1927, the "Sundays" ended definitively.

 In 1937, Kahnweiler benefited from the naturalization policy of Léon Blum's government and became a French citizen.